 In addition to their policy renewal date, the video also showed the customer’s premium, what their current plan covered and the contact information for a local agent.
 The upshot?
 By providing customers a personal touch (and reinforcing the value Zurich brings) , the company increased customer retention.

-Results: We’ve seen personalized customer service videos like the one above reduce call center volume in the financial services industry by over 70%.
+Results: We’ve seen personalised customer service videos like the one above reduce call centre volume in the financial services industry by over 70%.

 Contextualized Data for a Dynamic System